Yarn Dyed Linen

 - As linen tends to shift around, sewing around curves can be tricky.
 We often mark our seam allowance on curved pattern pieces to help honour the seam allowance accurately.

-- Linen may fray as it's being handled; we like to mark the notches with chalk as well as snipping into the cloth by 5mm.
+- Linen may fray as its being handled; we like to mark the notches with chalk as well as snipping into it the cloth by 5mm.

 How to pre-wash yarn-dyed linen

-While our yarn-dyed linens have been tumbled at the mill and technically do not need to be pre-washed, we are in-favour of pre-washing your fabric how you intend to wash your finished garment.
+While our yarn-dyed linens has been tumbled at the mill and technically does not need to be pre-washed, we are in-favour of pre-washing your fabric how you intend to wash your finished garment.

 How to wash yarn-dyed linen